Updated AEW Revolution Card | 411MANIA

 Updated AEW Revolution Card

-AEW has an updated card for AEW Revolution following this week’s Dynamite.
-You can see the updated lineup below for the show, which takes place on March 7th and airs live on PPV, B/R Live & Fite TV:
+AEW has an updated lineup for this week’s AEW Revolution following this week’s AEW Dynamite.
+You can see the updated lineup below for the show, which takes place on March 7th and airs live on PPV, FITE TV, and B/R Live:

 * AEW World Championship Exploding Barbed Wire Deathmatch: Kenny Omega vs. Jon Moxley